 A popular family park about 20 miles west of Santa Barbara, “El Cap” provides camping, picnicking, a bike trail and all the usual beach activities.
-Phone: (805) 968-1033.
+Phone (805) 968-1033 for more information.

-There are eight accessible campsites that are primarily designed for tent camping.
-The restroom/shower building in the de Anza Loop is accessible.
-Other campground restroom and site improvements are pending.
-Group Camps Drake and Ortega are accessible including parking and restrooms buildings.
+There are 10 accessible campsites that are primarily designed for tent camping.
+The combination restroom/shower building adjacent to the De Anza Group Camp is accessible.

 Accessible picnic sites are provided adjacent to the beach area.

 The Nature Trail is a 0.6 mile trail that starts near the park entrance station and takes visitors on a hike through a riparian corridor with large sycamore and oak trees, and offers coastal views as well as an accessible day use picnic area.
 Accessible parking is provided near the park entrance station.
 Accessible restrooms are provided at the main day use parking lot.